jgomezdans/phenology/notes/source/phenology.rst

    plt.grid ( True )
    plt.show()

-We can see that the quadratic model has some complications even fitting a simpel NDVI profile like that of Siberia.
+We can see that the quadratic model has some complications even fitting a simple NDVI profile like that of Siberia.
+The model, as introduced above, will also struggle to cope with NDVI patterns typical of the Southern Hemisphere (unless a temporal shift is introduced).
+These limitations have lead to the development of more complex and robust methods.

 Other more complex models have been developed in the literature, that make use of different temporal template shapes (such as asymetric Gaussian functions, or